AseelBu/Petek/README.md

 # Petek
+"Petek" is shared grocery lists web application

-project for course "Web Based Systems"
+This project was created through the course "Web Based Systems" 29.6.2020
-29.6.2020
-To login use :
-email: admin@admin.com
-password: 12345

 **Was built on Apache server using MariaDB (xampp)